Davy Klaassen: Senior

 On 5 March 2014, Klaassen made his debut for the Netherlands first team under head coach Louis van Gaal at the Stade de France in Paris, in a friendly match against France ahead of the 2014 FIFA World Cup.
-He was substituted on in the 72nd minute for Wesley Sneijder, as the Netherlands lost the match 2–0 to the French.
-While making his debut for the Netherlands, Klaassen became the 100th Ajax player in the history of the club to make his debut for the Dutch national team while playing his club football at Ajax.
+He was substituted on in the 72nd minute for Wesley Sneijder, as the Netherlands lost the match 2–0.
+While making his debut for the Netherlands, Klaassen became the 100th player to make his debut for the Dutch national team while playing his club football at Ajax.

-On 31 March 2015, Klaassen scored his first international goal and the team's second goal in a 2–0 win over Spain in a friendly match.
+On 31 March 2015, Klaassen scored his first international goal in a 2–0 win over Spain in a friendly match.

+In November 2020, Klaassen was recalled to the Netherlands squad for the first time in over three years.
+He appeared as a second-half substitute in a friendly draw with Spain, before starting in UEFA Nations League fixtures against Bosnia & Herzegovina and Poland.

+In June 2021, Klaassen was included in the Netherlands' squad for UEFA Euro 2020 but did not make an appearance in the tournament.

+In November 2022, Klaassen was named in the Netherlands' squad for the 2022 FIFA World Cup.
+He scored in the team's opening match, a 2–0 win over Senegal.
+He was named Player of the Match in the team's final group match against Qatar.

 Style of play

 Klaassen's nickname is "cheese straw" (Dutch: kaasstengel) due to his physical appearance.
 Another nickname is "Mister 1-0" due to him often scoring the first goal of a match.
 On the signing of the former Ajax captain, then Everton manager Ronald Koeman was quoted saying Klaassen was a leader on the pitch.
-Koeman further described Klaassen's playing style as hardworking, liked to press and would provide creativity and goals.
+Koeman further described Klaassen's as a player that “is hardworking, likes to press and, of course, will give us more creativity and goals".